 6. They Drink Tons of Water

 Hydration plays a big role in your body’s metabolic processes.
 Learn more about the best and worst drinks for hydration here.
-“I suggest clients drink a cup of water every hour during day (stopping a few hours before sleep because sleep is important for metabolism and you don’t want to be getting up to go to the restroom) from the time they get up until,” says Slayton.
+“I suggest clients drink a cup of water every hour during day (stopping a few hours before sleep because sleep is important for metabolism and you don’t want to be getting up to go to the restroom),” says Slayton.
 “Water drinking, especially cold water, increases metabolism but only for a short time.”
 Everyone’s water needs differ, so pay attention to your body each day.

 7. They Don’t Overeat After Exercise